Competition, stability, and functionality in excitatory-inhibitory neural circuits: Lateral inhibition and neural input sensitivity

 where $W$ denotes the intra-laminar synaptic matrix~\eqref{eq: EIEsyn}, $U = \mathrm{diag}(w_{EE}, 0, w_{EE})$ the inter-laminar input matrix, and $\mathrm{x}^{0} = (u_{E_{1}}/w_{EE}, 0, u_{E_{2}}/w_{EE})$ encodes the external drive to the bottom layer.
-As implied by the structure of $U$, feedforward propagation occurs exclusively among excitatory neurons and exploits divisive normalization between layers through a dynamic adjustment of the inhibitory bias (see SI for more details); instead, the inhibitory feedback remains local to each layer.
-Every $\mathrm{E}^{2}\mathrm{I}$ lamina satisfies the WTA~\eqref{eq: eqcond} and dissipation–excitation dominance~\eqref{eq: disexcon} conditions and thus operates as a $\updelta$-precision winner-take-all (WTA) circuit, capable of categorizing inputs that differ by at least $|u_{E_{1}} - u_{E_{2}}| \ge 2\updelta$.
+As implied by the structure of $U$, feedforward propagation occurs exclusively among excitatory neurons and exploits compensatory inhibitory biases to center the input between layers; instead, the inhibitory feedback remains local to each layer.
+Each lamina of the neuronal column functions as a $\updelta$-precision lateral inhibitory network under the synaptic parameter constraints

-When the incoming external inputs are subthreshold - $|u_{E_{1}} - u_{E_{2}}|=2\upepsilon < 2\updelta$ - the layered architecture acts as an amplifier of discriminability: feedforward excitation progressively sharpens the difference between the two input streams until, at a sufficient depth, one layer reaches the WTA regime and performs categorical selection (see Fig.~\ref{fig: Cort}(B)).
+When the incoming external inputs are subthreshold, i.e., $\upepsilon\leq u_{E_1}<\updelta$ and $-\updelta<u_{E_2}\leq-\upepsilon$ (or viceversa) for $\upepsilon>0$, the layered architecture acts as an amplifier of discriminability: feedforward excitation progressively sharpens the difference between the two input streams until, at a sufficient depth, one layer reaches the WTA regime and performs categorical selection (see Fig.~\ref{fig: Cort}(B)).
 The minimal number of layers required for successful discrimination can be computed analytically as the ceiling

-This estimate is positive whenever the microcircuits satisfy the Equilibrium and Dissipation–Excitation Dominance conditions.
-Importantly, for any fixed $\updelta$ and $w_{EE} > 1/2$ (see SI for parameter bounds), the number of required layers increases as the input difference $\upepsilon$ decreases, indicating that deeper columns achieve finer categorical precision.
+This estimate is positive whenever the microcircuits satisfy the dissipation–excitation dominance conditions.
+Importantly, the number of required layers increases as the input difference $\upepsilon$ decreases, indicating that deeper columns achieve finer categorical precision.
+Conversely, we directly recover the single-layer $\updelta$-precision WTA E$^{2}$-I network in the limit